BatistaLabCode/DynamicalConstraints/README.md

 > **Note**:
 > - We provide a slightly modified version of DataHigh within the code pack, including all its external dependencies.
 Please keep in mind if you already have DataHigh installed on your computer.
-> - The `dataHigh` function `orthogonalize` relies on MATLAB's 'svd' function, which may produce slight visual discrepancies in Figure 3 panels or SepMax projections, depending on MATLAB version and machine.
+> - The `dataHigh` function `orthogonalize` relies on MATLAB's `svd` function, which may produce slight visual discrepancies in Figure 3 panels or SepMax projections, depending on MATLAB version and machine.
 See MATLAB’s [SVD documentation](https://www.mathworks.com/help/releases/R2024b/matlab/ref/double.svd.html?overload=svd+false#bu2_0hq-3) for details.
-> - This 'svd' function variability will not cause any issue with identifying the Separation Maximizing projection from scratch or new data.
+> - This `svd` function variability will not cause any issue with identifying the Separation Maximizing projection from scratch or new data.
 It simply means that the orthogonal vector may have sign flips that change matrix **M** weights, but not the relationship of the trajectories plotted together.

 ---